 Many dog owners across the world like to enlist their pooch with kennel clubs for several reasons.
 Benefits could include gaining official certificates, eligibility to take part in competitions and local events, and to achieve recognition titles such as a therapy dog or search and rescue dog status to name but a few.
 If registering your white German Shepherd is important to you then there are 2 ways in which you can do this.

 Alternatively, you can register him with the UKC as a White Shepherd, who recognize him as a breed in his own right, and as a result of this allow him to compete in conformation shows unimpeded, and any other event linked to the White Shepherd.
-However, in order to be registered as such, you must be able to prove that he is of third generation white pups.
+However, in order to be registered as such, you must be able to prove that he is of third-generation.

 It is a personal opinion as to which kennel club you choose to register your pup with, as many people view the AKC as the traditional and superior kennel club.
 However, in regard to the white German Shepherd, dependent on your reasoning for joining a kennel club, there are clearly limitations to joining the AKC.
 If showing your Shepherd for conformation purposes is an important factor for you, then if you can, you should register him with the UKC.
 Or if you prefer the kudos that comes with the AKC then you should consider getting a darker colored German Shepherd.